wersja polska (Polish version)

 - Some files must have privilegdes to be executed: 2 commands: chmod +x *.run , chmod +x *.bash

-- We can run program (for example problem No. 1) - we use command: ./DEMO.XY.exe 1
+- We can run program (for example problem No. 1) - we use command: ./DEMO.XY.run 1

 - If program executes successfully, results are written to outputs catalogs.